freetronics/FTRGBLED/README.md

     const FTLEDColour MY_COLOUR = { 200, 100, 0 };
     leds.setLED(0, MY_COLOUR);

+To set all the LEDs to the same colour, use the `setLEDs()` method:

+    leds.setLEDs(LED_GREEN);

-Calling setLED doesn't change the colours of the LEDs though.
-To do that you have to call `update()`:
+Calling setLED and setLEDs doesn't change the colours of the LEDs though.
+To actually change the colours you have to call `update()`:

     leds.update();